 diclofenac/misoprostol - oral, Arthrotec (cont.)

 HOW TO USE: Read the Patient Information Leaflet and the Medication Guide provided by your pharmacist before you start using this medication and each time you get a refill.
 If you have any questions regarding the information, consult your doctor or pharmacist.Take this medication by mouth with a full glass of water (8 ounces or 240 milliliters) unless your doctor directs you otherwise.
-Do not lie down for at least 30 minutes after taking this drug.Swallow this medication whole.
+Do not lie down for at least 10 minutes after taking this drug.Swallow this medication whole.
 Do not crush, chew, or dissolve the tablets.
 Doing so may increase side effects.Take this medication with food to prevent stomach upset and to reduce the chances of diarrhea.
 Avoid taking antacids that contain magnesium while using this medication because they may worsen diarrhea.
-If you need an antacid, consult your doctor or pharmacist to help you choose a product.Dosage is based on your medical condition and response to therapy.
+If you need an antacid, consult your doctor or pharmacist to help you choose a product.The dosage is based on your medical condition, response to treatment, and other medications you may be taking.
+Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 To minimize side effect risks (e.g., stomach bleeding), use this medication at the lowest effective dose for the shortest possible length of time.
 Do not increase your dose or take it more often than prescribed.
 For ongoing conditions such as arthritis, continue taking it as directed by your doctor.
 Discuss the risks and benefits with your doctor or pharmacist.Take this medication regularly in order to get the most benefit from it.
 Remember to take it at the same times each day.
 It may take up to 2 weeks of regular use before the full benefits of this medication take effect.Inform your doctor if your condition worsens.

 Report Problems to the Food and Drug Administration